nuxodin/ie11CustomProperties/README.md

 - :focus
 - js-integration: just call style.setProperty('--x','y'), style.getPropertyValue('--x')
 - add the script, it just works!
-- just 1.5k gziped, Who would have thought that?
+- under 2k gziped, who would have thought that?

 ## limitations
 - dynamic added --variables are not inherited